Cervical Cancer Screening

 - For women aged 65 years and older—Stop having Pap and HPV tests if you had regular results for a consecutive period of time.
 An example would be 3 normal test results in a row and no abnormal results in the past 10 years.

 Pap tests may be recommended more often if you have abnormal results or certain conditions, such as:

 - Suppressed immune system from a health condition (such as HIV) or medications

-- Exposure to diethylstilbestrol (DES) —an estrogen-like substance that was given to prevent miscarriages in high-risk pregnancies
+- Exposure to diethylstilbestrol (DES) in utero—an estrogen-like substance that was given to prevent miscarriages in high-risk pregnancies

 - History of cervical dysplasia or cervical cancer